rafayexalter/joker-ai/README.md

-Practice project using Next.js, TailwindCSS and APIs of Open AI and replicate.
+Practice project using Next.js, TailwindCSS, Open AI and Replicate.